GregWaters/Golem/docs/inline.md

-# The `@inline` attribute
+# Overview
 There is an art to knowing exactly when to inline functions.
 In some cases, it can make code larger, smaller, faster, and slower.
 The only variable is knowing *when* to correctly use it.
-Remember that smaller executables tend to stay within the code cache much easier, which will result in a program that is simply faster than otherwise.
+Smaller executables tend to stay within the code cache much easier, which will result in a program that is simply faster than otherwise.
 Understanding these low-level details will help you create a program that doesn't just *work*, but works excellently.

 # Inline a function when...